yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 To select hardware-based stochastic PC sampling, specify `-e gpu=rocm,pc=hw`.
 Specifying simply `-e gpu=rocm,pc` will default to software-based host-trap sampling.

 Periods for hardware stochastic sampling are measured in GPU cycles and the minimum is 256; periods must be a power of 2.
-The default period for stochastic sampling is currently set to `2^20` cycles.
+HPCToolkit's default period for AMD stochastic sampling is currently set to `2^20` cycles.
 HPCToolkit enables a user to specify the desired period by adding an `@k` to the end of a PC sampling specification, e.g. `-e gpu=rocm,pc=hw@22` will set the period for stochastic sampling to `2^22` cycles.
 Periods for host-trap based sampling are measured in microseconds.
 The minimum period is 1 us, which HPCToolkit enforces as `2^10` ns.
-The default period for host-trap sampling is set to `2^17` ns.
+HPCToolkit's default period for AMD host-trap sampling is set to `2^20` ns.
 Using `-e gpu=rocm,pc=sw@18` will set the period for software-based host-trap sampling to `2^18` ns.

 ```{important}